ethanimproving/Family-Ideas/Law/Codes/The Constitution Of The Diurnal Conduct Of Individual Persons/Official House Rules.md

 ## **Section 1: If you make the mess you clean it up**

-**1.1** If you make a mess you are hereby required to clean it up _yourself_ within 48 hours.
+**1.1** If you make a mess you are hereby required to clean it up _yourself_ within 1 hour.
+As soon as you are done using it, you put it away.

 **1.2** If anyone helps make the mess you are permitted to claim their assistance in cleaning _the_ mess.

-**1.3** Any personal items remaining in public rooms _after_ 48 hours can be confiscated until farther notice by any household member unless authorized by household authorities.
+**1.3** Any personal items remaining in public rooms _after_ 1 hours can be confiscated until farther notice by any household member unless authorized by household authorities.

 **1.4** Any household member under the age of 7 is _not_ required to clean their mess _by themselves._

-**1.5** If you make a mess in your private room you are required to clean it up within 14 days.
+**1.5** If you make a mess in your private room you are required to clean it up within 1 day.

-**1.6** Objects creating messes in private rooms failed to be cleaned within 14 days can by confiscated by household authorities until farther notice.
+**1.6** Objects creating messes in private rooms failed to be cleaned within 1 day can by confiscated by household authorities until farther notice.

 **1.7** If you had no part in making a mess you are not required to help clean it up.

+**1.8** The first chore of the day is to make your bed.
+It eliminates the danger of someone crawling back into it.

 ## **Section 2: Additional Rules**